 Classic crepe face.
 Beautiful drape.
 Lightweight.
 Elegant and strong.
 Taut.

 100% real silk with a twill weave.
 Lightweight, durable, strong print detail.
 Soft with a flowing drape.
+Available in high definition reactive printing, with wider colour depth and high wash allowance.

 10oz Denim, bright white base.
 Taut and tightly woven.
 Soft yet strong, durable fabric.